Corporate Insolvencies jump by over 80% in Q2 2022

 “Many thousands of firms who were adversely affected by the Pandemic were able to get through thanks to the unprecedented levels of Government support, from the Furlough scheme to Bounce Back Loans.
 Now that this support has been withdrawn, the Insolvency profession had certainly been expecting an increase in insolvencies because the loans still needed to be repaid and many businesses needed to get back to at least ‘normal’ trading as quickly as possible.

-The official insolvency statistics have been increasing for several quarters, but now businesses are really feeling the squeeze as inflation has increased to levels not seen in 30 years.
+The official insolvency statistics have been increasing for several quarters, and continue to do so, but now businesses are really feeling the squeeze as inflation has increased to levels not seen in 30 years.
 Coupled with interest rate rises, many businesses that were just about hanging on post-Pandemic, can no longer service their debts and have been pushed over the edge.
 The difference between now and the midst of the pandemic is that there is no Government support available to help firms in trouble.

 What we are also finding is that the vast majority of insolvencies are Creditors Voluntary Liquidations, as there is frequently little or nothing of the business to rescue (either through an Administration or a Company Voluntary Arrangement) as directors try to hang on in a vain attempt to rescue the Company themselves.